 The narrative standards in Title 35 of the Illinois Administrative Code, Section 302.210 and in Subpart F for General Use Waters and at 302.540 and elsewhere in Subpart E allow the Illinois EPA to derive numeric water quality criteria values for any substance that does not already have a numeric standard in the Illinois Pollution Control Board regulations.
-These criteria serve to protect aquatic life, human health or wildlife, although wildlife based criteria have not yet been derived.
-Illinois EPA derived criteria can be found at following the web site: http://www.epa.state.il.us/water/water-quality-standards/water-quality-criteria.html.
+These criteria serve to protect aquatic life, human health or wildlife, although wildlife-based criteria have not yet been derived.
+Illinois EPA derived criteria can be found at the following web site: https://www2.illinois.gov/epa/topics/water-quality/standards/Pages/derived-criteria.aspx.